Mini Apple Pies

 Since I bake with apples a lot, I had a recipe idea list leftover from last year.
-At the very top was this Apple Pie For Two recipe.
+At the very top were these Mini Apples Pies.

-They are two mini apple pies baked in two ramekins.
-It’s like baking apple pie for one person because you get your own pie!
+They’re two individual apple pies baked in ramekins.
+It’s like baking a single serve apple pie because you get your own pie!